Tim Souster: Compositions

 His concert pieces included Triple Music II for three orchestras, given at the Proms in 1970 and revised in 1974, Song of an Average City for small orchestra and tape, conducted by Pierre Boulez at the Roundhouse in 1974, and a Trumpet Concerto (1988) for John Wallace and the BBC National Orchestra of Wales.

 In the 1980s and 1990s, Souster wrote music for film and television, including music for The Hitchhikers Guide to the Galaxy, for which he also arranged the main theme, a version of "Journey of the Sorcerer" by The Eagles.
 His music for the BBC drama miniseries The Green Man, adapted from the Kingsley Amis novel and starring Albert Finney, won the BAFTA award for best TV music of 1990.
+He also composed the music for the 1988 film Slugs, the 1989 Channel 4 series Traffik, and contributed music to the Australian TV series Prisoner Cell Block H.

 During this period, Souster composed a large amount of concert music.
 He wrote a number of important works for brass and electronics including Equalisation (1980) for Equale Brass and Echoes (1990).
 His last completed work was La marche (1993), a brass quintet.